-To be able to race, you must have a USA Cycling (USAC) license and a Bicycle Racing Association of Colorado (BRAC) membership.
-The USAC license provides you with insurance in the event something does happen while you are racing, the cost of the recording keeping of all your races and helps promote bicycle racing in the U.S. Your BRAC membership helps promote racing in Colorado and helps pay for the recording and posting of your race times.
+To be able to race, you must have a USA Cycling (USAC) license.
+The USAC license provides you with insurance in the event something does happen while you are racing, the cost of the recording keeping of all your races and helps promote bicycle racing in the U.S.

 What does all this cost?

 Your cost for racing the first time is only $20.
 This includes your entry fee and a one-day USAC license.
 The $20 is paid in advance, and you can race any week that you want.
 The payment is not refundable.